qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 share the same 5-tuple that acts as an identifier for this flow.
 Such characterization prevents these flows from using multiple paths.
 QUIC
 {{I-D.ietf-quic-transport}} does not use the 5-tuple as an implicit connection identifier.
-A QUIC flow is identified by two Connection IDs (Source and Destination).
-This enables QUIC flows to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
-The QUIC connection migration feature, described in more details in
-{{I-D.ietf-quic-transport}}, is key to migrate a flow from one 5-tuple to another one.
-This migration feature offers the opportunity for QUIC to sustain a connection over multiple paths, but still there is a void to specify simultaneous usage of available paths for a single connection.
+A QUIC flow is identified a Connection ID.
+This nables QUIC flows to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
+The QUIC connection migration feature, described in more details in {{I-D.ietf-quic-transport}}, is key to migrate a flow from one 5-tuple to another one.
+This migration feature offers the opportunity for QUIC to sustain a connection over multiple paths, but still there is a void to specify simultaneous usage of available network paths for a single connection.
 Use cases such as bandwidth aggregation or seamless network handovers would be applicable to QUIC, as they are now with Multipath TCP.
 An early performance evaluation of such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.